 Business sellers are generally good business people – they have built and run a successful business, after all.
 As such, they naturally tend to want the best possible price for their business.
 While that is understandable, realistic pricing is perhaps the most important factor in selling a business from a point of strength.
 Understanding the marketplace as it is currently – not some high water mark reached in the past or that might be possible at some point in the future – is essential.

 The valuing of a business and pricing a business to sell successfully differs from the more simple means of establishing value based on goods and services.
-This depends on industry-tested business valuation techniques with intangibles incorporated to ensure that the business will not be underpriced.
-The final selling price of a business is influenced by a number of factors, but intensity of buyer interest in a particular business is among the primary drivers.
+This depends on industry-tested business valuation techniques with intangibles incorporated to ensure that the business will not be under-priced.
+The final selling price of a business is often influenced by a number of factors, but intensity of buyer interest in a particular business is among the primary drivers.

 Know Your Buyer

-While sellers are adept at dealing with customers and vendors in their particular industry, they often are nearly as up-to-speed when it comes to sizing up potential buyers of their business.
-There are some “buyers” who are really just professional window-shoppers – always willing to look at a business that's up for sale and talk a good game, but in the end are never ready to “play ball.”
+While sellers are adept at dealing with customers and vendors in their particular industry, they often are not nearly as up-to-speed when it comes to sizing up potential buyers of their business.
+There are some “buyers” who are really just professional window-shoppers – always willing to look at a business that’s up for sale and talk a good game, but in the end are never ready to “play ball.”
 There are other buyers who absolutely would play ball, if only they knew where the game was!
 Locating and then qualifying business buyers is a key function of professional merger and acquisition professionals, whether they are Investment Bankers, M&A Brokers or business brokers (for smaller deals).
 Those professionals will apply databases, professional associations and other national and international networks to increase the odds of selling a business at top value.

 Prepare Your Business for Sale